-- p 411-414 "Different antibodies..." to "What is... " - p 413 Figure 18.11 (Creating Hybridomas....)
+- p 885-887 "Different antibodies..." to "42.5 recap" - p 887 Figure 42.1 (Creating Hybridomas....)

 Identification of Proteins with Antibodies (Abs)

 Since proteins do most of the meaningful work of living creatures, it is extremely important to biologists to be able to isolate and identify individual proteins.
 Proteins can be isolated in a number of ways.
 One commonly used method involves the use of antibodies that bind to proteins with great specificity.
 When a foreign protein is injected into an animal (e.g., rabbit albumin into a mouse or goat insulin into a rabbit) the animal's immune system recognizes this foreign protein and interprets it as a microbial invader.
 (The immune system recognizes foreign molecular shapes whether they are harmful or not.
 Thus, you can get allergic reactions (an immune response) to pollen even though pollen can't harm you).
 This immune response to the foreign molecule produces antibodies (which are proteins) that bind specifically to the foreign protein (called an antigen.)
 Antibodies have active sites, like enzymes, and the antigen is the ligand that binds at the active site.
 The production of antibodies for research is diagrammed below: